 - 1 egg

-- 3.5 cups all purpose flour you could need slightly more if dough is too sticky
+- 3.5 cups all purpose flour you may need a little more depending on the dough

 - 2.5 tsp ground cinnamon

 For the Cream Cheese Frosting

 - 8 oz cream cheese room temp